22f3001854/tds-project1-dk/README.md

 export GITHUB_TOKEN="your-github-token"
 export GITHUB_OWNER="your-github-username"

-# Optional: For LLM-powered content generation
+# Optional: For LLM-powered content generation via AI Pipe
-export OPENAI_API_KEY="sk-proj-xxxxxxxxxxxx"  # Optional - falls back to templates if not set
+export AIPIPE_TOKEN="your-aipipe-token"  # Optional - falls back to templates if not set
 ```

 **Note**: You can use the `start_server.sh` script which automatically loads variables from `.env` file: